lucabecci/Viveo-s-Challenge/README.md

 		and
-cd backend//enter in the backend npm install //install the backend dependencies. npm run frontend //run the frontend
+cd backend//enter in the backend npm install //install the backend dependencies.
-		and
-npm run backend //run the backend

 With yarn:
 cd DevelopmentChallenge //we entered the directory.